French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 - staff in charge of pre-competitive testing;

-- company directors of the JEI who devote their time to these activities.
+- corporate officers of the JEI who devote their time to these activities.

 Two caps limit the exemption:

-- Per employee or director: remuneration taken into account is capped at 4.5 times the annual SMIC (minimum wage) — contributions on the portion above this cap are due normally;
+- Per employee: gross monthly remuneration taken into account is capped at EUR 8,401.58 (4.5 times the SMIC).
+Contributions on the portion above this cap are due normally;

 DSN filing#